britram/rains-prototype/draft-trammell-rains-protocol.md

 generated as if the inherited subject-zone and context values are present in the Assertion, whether actually present or not.
-The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in {{signatures- in-assertions}}.
+The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in
+{{signatures-in-assertions}}.

 The value of the subject-name (3) key is a UTF-8 encoded {{RFC3629}} string containing the name of the subject of the assertion.
 The subject name never